eventsauce-extended/eventsauce-aggregate/README.md

 By default, EventSauce aggregate events based on method name [convention](https://eventsauce.io/docs/event-sourcing/create-an-aggregate-root/) apply{EventClassName}
-This library enables event application based on a dedicated attribute, not based on the method name.
+.This library enables event application based on a dedicated attribute, not based on the method name.

 #### Usage